 Exhibit modification report

-As soon as it is received, the department will publish the modification application and modification report on the NSW planning portal.
+Once received, the department will publish the modification application and modification report on the NSW planning portal.

-Under the EP&A Act, the department has the discretion to exhibit and seek submissions on a modification report.
+Under the EP&A Act, the department has discretion to exhibit and seek submissions on a modification report.
 In determining whether the modification report will be publicly exhibited, the department will consider if there is a material environmental impact beyond the impacts expected by the approved project.

 If the department exhibits the modification application, the exhibition period will generally be for a minimum of 14 days.
 This is to give the community an opportunity to read the modification report and make a submission on the merits of the modified project.

 During the exhibition period, anyone can make a written submission on the modification request.